Skip Menu

 As indicated earlier, an ENERGYSTAR qualified dishwasher uses at least 41 percent less energy.

-3. Compare the yellow EnergyGuide label and the Energy Factor (EF) across models.
+3. Compare the yellow EnergyGuide label, Energy per Year Gallons Per Cycle across models.

 4. Choose a model with energy and water saving features.